 Architecture Overview¶

-This page summarizes how the core Unison services cooperate to deliver edge-first, agentic experiences.
+This page summarizes how the core Unison services cooperate to deliver edge-first, real-time generated experiences.

 Core Control Plane¶

-- Intent Graph – First stop for user intents (from renderer, shell, VDI, or device I/O).
+- Intent Graph – First stop for intents coming from the experience renderer, Agent VDI, or I/O services.
 Normalizes requests and forwards them to the orchestrator.

 - Orchestrator – Central router and planner.
-Enforces auth and consent, orchestrates skills, calls inference, and manages conversational or task state.
+Enforces auth and consent, orchestrates skills/tools, calls inference, and manages conversational or task state.

 - Policy and Consent – Evaluate safety and consent before actions are executed and provide audit records.

-- Auth – Issues and validates tokens for service-to-service and user-bound flows.
+- Auth – Issues and validates tokens for service-to-service and person-bound flows.

-- Inference – Gateway to model providers (local and cloud), invoked by orchestrator and intent-graph when generation or planning is needed.
+- Inference – Gateway to model providers (local-first; remote providers are optional), invoked by the orchestrator when generation is needed.

 Context, Storage, and Profiles¶